TimeNull/ghosts.ink/README.md

 # ghosts.ink

-Projeto de jogo para apresentação das ideias do artigo "a importância da programação orientada a objetos no desenvolvimento de jogos digitais"
+Top Down Shooter game for demonstrating the article "a importância da programação orientada a objetos no desenvolvimento de jogos digitais"